Kinds & Bloodlines

 Last updated

-The kinds of the Splinterlands are divided into 13 types:
+The Splinterlands are divided into eleven kinds of creatures:

 Colossals: enormous humanoids.